n8n-io/n8n-docs/docs/reference/server-setup.md

 # Server Setup

-::: warning
+::: warning 💡 Keep in mind
-Make sure that you secure your n8n instance as described under [Security](security.md).
+If you haven't followed this guide to setup your n8n instance on a server, please make sure that you secure your n8n instance as described under [Security](security.md).
 :::